Lord Mayor’s Women in Business Grant

-The Lord Mayor’s Women in Business Grant 2021 will provide funding to support female business owners to grow and develop their business in response to the impacts of COVID-19.
+The Lord Mayor’s Women in Business Grant 2023 will provide funding to support female business owners to grow and develop their business.

-The grant will provide an opportunity for eligible organisations to apply for funding of up to $5,000 to build their business capability or gain professional services that will boost local economic impact.
+The grant will provide an opportunity for eligible organisations to apply for funding of up to $5,000 (exclusive of GST) to build their business capability or gain professional services that will boost local economic impact.

-The grant will open for applications on Thursday 21 October 2021 for 7 weeks, and close on Thursday 9 December 2021.
-A total fund of $250k is available for this Lord Mayor Grant, with up to $5,000 available per successful application.
+The grant will open for applications at 9am AEST on Monday 9 October 2023, for four weeks and close at 4pm AEST on Monday 6 November 2023.
+A total fund of $250,000 is available for this Lord Mayor Grant, with up to $5,000 (exclusive of GST) available per successful application.
 A limit of one application per business will be accepted.

 Women in business are key to the success of the local economy, representing up to 35% of small business owners.
 This grant will enable the following objectives to be achieved: